silviamaggi/smd-com/_posts/2020-12-02-how-the-instagram-navigation-became-convoluted.md

 ## The reason

-[Announcing the changes](https://about.instagram.com/blog/announcements/introducing-reels-and-shop-tabs){:target="_blank"}, Adam Mosseri, Head of Instagram, pointed out how the pandemic changed the way people use the app.
+[Announcing the changes](https://about.instagram.com/blog/announcements/introducing-reels-and-shop-tabs){:target="_blank" rel="noopener"}, Adam Mosseri, Head of Instagram, pointed out how the pandemic changed the way people use the app.
 Short and entertaining videos became prominent, and people started buying more online.

 **Young people** and **creators** are at the centre of Instagram’s focus, which is the reason behind the positioning of the two new tabs in the bottom navigation.